raspberrypilearning/microbit-balloon-pop/en/step_3.md

 ![The components in the breadboard](images/step3-1.png)

-Be sure to place one pin in each hole in the same row.
+Be sure to use a seperate hole for each pin and make sure they're all in the same row.

 --- /task ---

 --- task ---

 Now use a pin-to-pin jumper cable to connect the emitter to the ground rail, and a crocodile clip to connect the unconnected end of the 330Ω resistor to Pin 0 on the micro:bit.
+Finally, connect the ground rail to the GND pin on the micro:bit.

 ![The components connected](images/step3-2.png)